philippgille/ln-paywall/README.md

 1. A running [lnd](https://github.com/lightningnetwork/lnd) node which listens to gRPC connections
 	- If you don't run it locally, it needs to listen to connections from external machines (so for example on 0.0.0.0 instead of localhost) and has the TLS certificate configured to include the external IP address of the node.
 2. A supported storage mechanism.
 It's used to cache preimages that have been used as a payment for an API call, so that a user can't do multiple requests with the same preimage of a settled Lightning payment.
-The `pay` package currently provides factory functions for the following storages:
+The `wall` package currently provides factory functions for the following storages:
 	- A simple Go map
 		- The fastest option, but 1) can't be used across horizontally scaled service instances and 2) doesn't persist data, so when you restart your server, users can re-use old preimages
 	- [bbolt](https://github.com/coreos/bbolt) - a fork of [Bolt](https://github.com/boltdb/bolt) maintained by CoreOS